This is an animation of Venus Express performing stellar occultation at Venus.

-To get information, Venus Express uses instruments capable of imaging over wavelengths ranging from ultraviolet to infrared.
-It also has a plasma analyzer, a magnetometer and a radar sounder to make measurements and observations of the atmosphere and surrounding environment.
+To get information, Venus Express used instruments capable of imaging over wavelengths ranging from ultraviolet to infrared.
+It also had a plasma analyzer, a magnetometer and a radar sounder to make measurements and observations of the atmosphere and surrounding environment.

 The spacecraft sent back its first images to Earth rather quickly.
 Two days after entering orbit, ESA announced Venus Express had imaged the south pole of the planet — a first for a spacecraft.

-The researchers, ESA noted, were "intrigued" by a vortex swirling around the pole that was similar to a vortex already known to be funnelling around the north pole of Venus.
+The researchers, ESA noted, were "intrigued" by a vortex swirling around the pole that was similar to a vortex already known to be funneling around the north pole of Venus.

 In June, ESA said Venus Express found a "double-eye" atmospheric vortex at the south pole.
 Scientists were not sure why this was happening, but emphasized it was early in the mission and they may figure it out with time.

 In 2011, interest concerning the double vortex deepened when Venus Express showed its shape changes at least once a day.
 Sometimes it appears as the number 8 or the letter S. Scientists speculated that air falling from currents across the meridians, and to the poles, might be driving the vortexes.